DiggnDeeper/self-hosted/README.md

 # nginx reverse proxy with Let's Encrypt
 This template comes from https://github.com/jwilder/nginx-proxy

 This is the heart of the operation.
-It lets us point our domain name at our server and serve any number of other web-apps secured behind it.
+It lets us point our domain names at our self-hosted server and serve any number of other web-apps behind it and with Let's Encrypt SSL protection.

 # NextCloud